-Practice and listening aside, can you pinpoint one or two ‘things’ – performances, opportunities, connections – that really boosted your profile and career towards where it’s at today?
+Practice and listening aside, can you pinpoint one or two ‘things’ that really boosted your profile and career towards where it’s at today?

-Having a weekly gig at Smalls every Tuesday in the 90’s with my own band really helped me develop to the point where International presenters and industry people became aware of me.
+Having a weekly gig at Smalls in New York every Tuesday in the 90’s with my own band really helped me develop to the point where international presenters and industry people became aware of me.

 What’s your opinion on streaming services like Spotify?
 If you were just starting out, would you use these sites as a way to introduce new people to your music?

 As far as I can tell Spotify is telling the artists that their music has no value, and yet they make literally billions of dollars of it.
 I am sure the consumers love it, but it is an incredibly damaging thing for music creation itself.

 It takes investment to make music and if we get nothing back then how are we going to bring the world more music?